pulsarventures/aimusings/_posts/2025-04-10-my-ai-tools-update.md

 date: 2025-04-10 12:00:00 -0500
 categories: musings update
 ---
+This post explores AI tools for research and creative work, highlights ChatGPT and Claude+Cursor, and envisions AI agents to streamline work management.

 I started looking at the list of AI tools I have been using regularly, and the list includes what you might expect: ChatGPT, Claude, Cursor, Gamma, Gemini, Grok, Leonardo, Perplexity (alphabetically listed).